 This spot, about one nautical mile due east of the largest island in the Dutch Group, appears to be a new haulout.
 Although I haven’t consistently passed close to this islet over the years, I first saw sea lions here in early September 2011.
-In 2012, I first noticed them on August xx, and again over the xxx times I visited again until the last visit on September xx.
+In 2012, I first noticed them in early August and again the few times I visited until the last visit in mid-September.
 I took good series of high-resolution photographs of all animals along the western side of the islet each visit in 2013.
 There were at east 300-400 sea lions here, and a more definitive estimate will be possible by studying the photographs closely.
-The west side is readily accessible and free of offshore rocks, but the east side is quite rocky, and only safely approachable by smaller boats with a bow lookout and extreme caution..
+The west side is readily accessible and free of offshore rocks, but the east side is quite rocky, and only safely approachable by smaller boats with a bow lookout and extreme caution.

 The fact that there were few (2011) or no (2012) sea lions at the Bull Head haulout (see below) the two days these years I visited both locations suggests that their presence at East of Dutch Group and absence from Bull Head may be related.
 Most sea lions were located on the cobble-gravel beach midway along the west side.